IanAtkins/typeform/_posts/2021-01-18-typeform-template.md

 ---
 layout: post
-title: "This is a title"
+title: "This is the 'post' title"
 summary: "Summary to describe the form on the page for your reference"
 categories: Typeform
 ---